 Welcome to Linda’s Place!

 My name is Linda Wingfield.
-I am 74 years old, a born-again, Spirit-filled Christian, one of five siblings (only three of us currently remain), married (to my “second-and-forever” husband David) for 36 years, mother of six (one = his; four = mine; one = ours; all = adults with their own children), grandmother of 20, great-grandmother of four; and aunt to a number of humans, dogs and assorted other animals (including chickens, ducks, geese, and a single turkey).
+I am 74 years old, a born-again, Spirit-filled Christian, one of five siblings (only three of us currently remain), married (to my “second-and-forever” husband David) for 36 years, mother of six (one = his; four = mine; one = ours; all = adults with their own children), grandmother of 20, great-grandmother of five; and aunt to a number of humans, dogs and assorted other animals (including chickens, ducks, geese, and a single turkey).

 David and I live on a small (8.5-acre) hobby farm in NE South Dakota, U.S., with our youngest daughter Judi, her husband Harry Jr., and their eight children (Ethan Graham, Harry Edward III, Isaiah Alexander, Michael Sebastian, Elizabeth Nadine, Wesley Leonard, Abigail Dorothy-June, and Eliel Judah…ranging from 15 years down to six months).

 I included middle names in that list above, because Judi used all of those names, right after Eliel was born (January 31, 2020), to write a very special statement.
 Each of the kids has been named after much prayer, and as God directed.
 Here’s how she put it all together…

 All of David’s and my own children were named after much thought (not necessarily with prayer, in the beginning but definitely with prayer as the years went on).